webdevcody/ppai-next-starter/README.md

 We kept this project pretty simple but with enough functionality to allow you to start adding on new features as needed.

+## Contributing

+If you find obvious issues with this starter kit, feel free to submit a pull request or submit and issue.
+We want to keep this starter simple with the core technology picked, so we don't recommend trying to add in various things without prior approval.

 ## How to Get Started

 Start by clicking the "use this template" button on the github repo.
 We suggest creating a new repository so you can track your code changes.
 After, clone your own repository down to your computer and start working on it.